‘Friday Night Lights’ star accused of seriously injuring ex-wife - NewsBreak

-ODESSA, Texas ( KMID/KPEJ )- James Earl “Boobie” Miles Jr., of Friday Night Lights fame, is in trouble yet again after a Wednesday afternoon arrest in which he was accused of choking his ex-wife.
-He’s been charged with Assault of a Family Member by Impeding Breath, Violation of Bond or Protective Order, and Possession of Marijuana.
-Kiss reveal last dates of their farewell tour, ending in NYC
+ODESSA, Texas (KMID/KPEJ)- James Earl “Boobie” Miles Jr., of Friday Night Lights fame, is in trouble yet again after a Wednesday afternoon arrest in which he was accused of choking his ex-wife.
+He’s been charged with Assault of a Family Member by Impeding Breath, Violation of a Bond or Protective Order, and Possession of Marijuana.

 According to an Odessa Police Department report, around 1:17 p.m. on March 1, officers were dispatched to a home on Dobbs to investigate a disturbance after a woman called 911 and said her ex-husband was choking her.
 Dispatch operators asked officers to hurry to the scene because the victim’s emergency call was disconnected and there was no answer on multiple call back attempts.